jg-digital-media/version_control_blog/README.md

 git push

-We can now delete the branches locally whuch  cam be achieved in one command
+We can now delete the branches locally which can be achieved in one command

 git branch -d develop feature/feature_v1.6